-My biggest takeaway from Stadia, though, is that I simply don't understand who needs it.
+My biggest takeaway from my Google Stadia review, though, is that I simply don't understand who needs it.
 The ability to play games anywhere, on any platform, is appealing — sure.
 But that need comes up less often than you might think in the course of an everyday routine.

-It's also appealing to think that aspiring gamers can now jump into big-budget mainstream titles without having to drop $300 on a console like the PS4 Pro or Xbox One X, or much more than that on a gaming PC.
+It's also appealing to think that aspiring gamers can now jump into big-budget mainstream titles without having to drop $300 on a console like the PS4 Pro or Xbox One X, or much more than that on one of the best gaming PCs.
 But is there really a huge audience that's been waiting breathlessly all these years to play Destiny, or Tomb Raider, or Just Dance, but is also unwilling to buy a gaming platform?

 As an experiment, Stadia is novel and potentially democratizing.
 But as a reality, it's just another way to play some extremely common and not terribly new video games, but with a few extra perks and a lot of extra inconveniences.

 Google Stadia review: How it works

 Normally, I'd begin a review by describing a product's hardware, but Stadia's whole pitch is that you don't need one particular type of hardware.
 The Stadia Founder's Edition package (or the Stadia Premiere Edition, if you missed out on the Founder's wave) comes with a Chromecast Ultra, a Stadia controller and some cables.
 That's it.